snigo/alias-map/README.md

 #### `AliasMap.prototype.has()`

-Returns boolean indicating whether provided item is in AliasMap.
+Returns a boolean indicating whether the provided item is in AliasMap.
 AliasMap inherits this method from [Map.prototype.has](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/has).

 | **Parameter** | **Type** | **Default value** | **Notes**                      |